“The best light-as-air chocolate mousse made with simple ingredients! So rich and creamy, you won’t believe how easy it is to make!”

 Ready to get creative?

-Now that you have an amazing classic chocolate mousse recipe you might be ready to start playing around a bit!
+Now that you have an amazing classic chocolate mousse recipe, you may be ready to start experimenting a bit!
 Here are some ways to change it up!

-• Use flavored chocolates like raspberry, white, or orange.
+• Use flavored chocolates, such as raspberry, white, or orange.

 • Switch the extracts!
 Try out coconut, peppermint, or coffee extract to change up the chocolate flavor.

 • Change the toppings!
-Try some salted caramel or boozy-infused whipped creams.
+Try some salted caramel or boozy-infused whipped cream.

 Pssst…National Chocolate Mousse Day is April 3!
 Plenty of time to get ready.
 Happy Chocolate Mouse Making!